frePPLe/frepple/doc/model-reference/buffer.rst

                                    | Use this field if the safety stock doesn't change over
                                      time.
                                    | The solver treats this as a soft constraint, ie it tries
                                      to meet this inventory level but will go below the minimum level if required to meet the demand.
-                                   | A problem is reported when the inventory drops below this
+                                   | A problem is reported when the inventory drops below
-                                     level.The safety stock target is expressed as a quantity.
-If you want to define a safety stock target as a time value (aka days of inventory), you can set a post-operation time on the producing operation of the buffer. minimum_calendar calendar          | Refers to a calendar storing the desired minimum inventory level, aka safety stock.
+                                     this level.The safety stock target is expressed as a quantity.
+If you want to define a safety stock target as a time value (aka days of inventory), you can set a post-operation timeon the producing operation of the buffer. minimum_calendar calendar          | Refers to a calendar storing the desired minimum inventory level, aka safety stock.
                                    | Use this field when the minimum inventory level is varying